CrossKnowledgeIntegration/CrossKnowledgeIntegration.github.io/pages/Authentication/sso-smartlink.md

 `https://my_CKLS_plateform.com/sso/identity_field/login/login/johndoe/email/john.doe@xyz.com/ref_number/14453X/register/yes`

 We will add the hash key in this link by using the parameter hash.
-The hash key is built with the concatenation of the string parameters of your SSO link + the public key.
+The hash key is built with the concatenation of the string parameters of your SSO link + the private key.
 All encrypted with **MD5 algorithm**.

 The string parameters in our previous link is: